Slow-moving rain and thunderstorms drenched parts of southern Sweden and eastern Denmark Saturday night into Sunday leading to flooding.

 An area of high pressure will bring dry weather to these areas all week, aiding continuing clean-up efforts following the flooding.

-A pair of storm systems will bring rounds of heavy rain to parts of Japan, including the Greater Tokyo Area early next week.
+A pair of storms will bring rounds of rain and snow to parts of the Middle East this week.